Mark V Special Operations Craft: Origins

-The development of the Mark V SOC was very fast-paced, taking only 18 months from the initiation of the program to the actual delivery of the first boat on September 4th 1995.
+The development of the Mark V SOC was very fast-paced, taking only 18 months from the initiation of the program to the actual delivery of the first boat on September 4, 1995.
 The United States Special Operations Command (USSOCOM) Contracting Directorate and a dedicated Program Management team executed this effort in record time, specifically because USSOCOM was given Agency level contracting authority.
 The contract was fulfilled when the full operational capability was met in 1999.
 In all, 20 Mk V SOC units were delivered to USSOCOM at a unit cost of $3.7 million.

 The Mark V SOC deployment was less smooth.
 Problems included instances of the windshield and entire pilothouse assembly collapsing upon wave impact.
 However, these issues have been resolved and the Mark V SOC has greatly improved maritime special operations capabilities.

 The original Mk V SOC was designed to address the lack of any specifically conceived SEAL insertion craft.
 Prior to the Mk V SOC, SEALs traveled on any form of surface transport available, often resorting to taping lawn furniture to the available craft's deck.
 The original Mk V competition included three different designs, one Kevlar composite monohull, one aluminum monohull, and one aluminum catamaran hull; the aluminum monohull won.
 The Mk V SOC specifically incorporated a modular shock mitigation seating design to minimize injury.

 Experience gained during training and operational usage showed the aluminum monohull transmitted the impact with the water to the craft's occupants more readily than a composite hull.
 Even after modifications such as the addition of shock-absorbing seats, the boats are capable of generating up to 20 Gs of force while slamming across waves.
 This led to many cases of bruises, sprained ankles, chipped teeth, and back, neck, and joint injuries.
 These injuries necessitated a replacement.

 Redesign

 On 11 January 2008 the U.S. Navy unveiled an experimental version of the Mark V Special Operations Craft, designated the Mk V.1, designed to reduce the number of injuries sustained by sailors and SEALs during the operation of the aluminum version of the vessel.
 Nicknamed the MAKO, the vessel was developed by a subsidiary of Hodgdon Yachts, in collaboration with the University of Maine's Advanced Engineered Wood Composites Center.
 It features a hull made of layers of carbon fiber, a foam core, and an outer layer of Kevlar for additional strength.
 It was constructed and launched at the Hodgdon Yachts' East Boothbay facility.
 The MAKO is lighter than the current Mk V. The Office of Naval Research funded the prototype "to compare the properties of composite construction with aluminum" versions of the same craft.
 The tests did not suggest continuing the vessel with a composite structure.
 Instead, the decision was to retire the Mark V in 2013 in favor of its replacements.

-The Mark V was replaced in 2015 by several craft: the Combatant-Craft Assault (CCA), Combatant-Craft Medium (CCM MK1), and Combat-Craft Heavy (CCH MK1) SEALION (SEAL Insertion, Observation and Neutralization).
+The Mark V was replaced in 2015 by several craft: the Combatant Craft Assault (CCA), Combatant Craft Medium (CCM MK1), and Combatant Craft Heavy (CCH MK1) SEALION (SEAL Insertion, Observation and Neutralization).